 WESTERN: Cast: Meinhard Neumann, Reinhardt Wetrek, Syuleyman Alilov Letifov, Veneta Frangova, Vyara Borisova | 100′

-Arrogance, cultural prejudice and tradition are the themes explored in her Un Certain Regard drama WESTERN, a smouldering slow-burner that follows a group of German builders tasked with connecting a Bulgarian village to the water supply of a nearby river.
-Arriving proudly from a rich Western country they quickly assume authority but soon find the challenges of the landscape and climate and strength of the local community more difficult than anticipated and they are forced to compete and bargain to get their job done.
+Arrogance, cultural prejudice and tradition are the themes explored in Grisebach third feature, Un Certain Regard drama WESTERN, a more plot-led but similarly smouldering slow-burning piece of cinema verite that feels its way forward bristling with tension as it follows the day the day existence of a group of German construction workers tasked with connecting a Bulgarian village to the water supply of a nearby river.
+Arriving proudly from a rich Western country they quickly assume authority, but soon find the challenges of the landscape and climate and strength of the local community more difficult than anticipated and they are forced to compete and bargain to get their job done.

 Grisebach’s enigmatic style of storytelling has much in common with that of Christian Petzold in the way she slowly builds her narrative offering plausible characterisations and a palpable feel of the locale.
 And here the sweltering heat of the Bulgarian summer adds to the feelings of simmering tension under the surface of the uneasy bonhomie that develops between the two sides.
 The same sideways glances and slight suspicion is again present here as it was in her two previous features, contrasting girl with boy (Mein Stern); man with wife (Longing) and German with Bulgarian.
 She again uses non-professional actors in a drama that is strangely unsettling, while also remaining enigmatic, particularly in its inconclusive but non unsurprising finale.